open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

 >
 > - SHOULD introduce an environment variable `OTEL_SEMCONV_STABILITY_OPT_IN` in
 >   their existing major version, which accepts:
->   - `http` - emit the new, stable HTTP and networking conventions, and stop
+>   - `http` - emit the stable HTTP and networking conventions, and stop
 >     emitting the old HTTP and networking conventions that the instrumentation
 >     emitted previously.
 >   - `http/dup` - emit both the old and the stable HTTP and networking
->     conventions, allowing for a seamless transition.
+>     conventions, allowing for a phased rollout of the stable semantic conventions.
 >   - The default behavior (in the absence of one of these values) is to
 >     continue emitting whatever version of the old HTTP and networking
 >     conventions the instrumentation was emitting previously.